Technology Assessment Design Handbook

 - Reviewed select Congressional Research Service reports

-- Reviewed select literature on TAs and related to development and analysis of policy options
+- Reviewed select English-language literature regarding TAs and related to development and analysis of policy options